 Unfortunately, this only led the following two tsars (Alexander III and Nicholas II) to resist any changes as a way of showing that they would not give in to terrorists.

-In late 1904, some still believed that change could still be achieved by peaceful means.
+In late 1904, some still believed that change could be achieved by peaceful means.

-One particular man became a significant figure during political unrest at the Putilov Steel Plant in St Petersburg.
-His name was Georgy Gapon.
+One particular man who became a significant figure during political unrest at the Putilov Steel Plant was Georgy Gapon.

 Gapon was a Russian Orthodox priest who believed that the Tsar was essentially a good man who had been misled by his advisers.

-Gapon also believed that if the tsar could just see how unhappy his people were for himself, then Nicholas II would want to help him.
+Father Gapon genuinely believed that if the Tsar could just see how unhappy his people were for himself, then Nicholas II would want to help them.

 These beliefs made him a popular figure among the workers.